-With the digitization of the healthcare industry, the risk of cybercrime has increased, exposing the industry’s inconsistent approach to cybersecurity and its varying degrees of maturity.
+With the digitization of the healthcare industry, the risk of cybercrime has increased, exposing the industry’s inconsistent approach to medical device cybersecurity and its varying degrees of maturity.
 The wide attack surfaces and old legacy devices with exploitable bugs and vulnerabilities leave Health Delivery Organizations (HDOs) at risk.

 As a result, a number of regulations – namely the Medical Device Regulation (MDR) and In Vitro Device Regulation (IVDR) – have been put in place to help fortify medical devices and their manufacturing lines against potential attack patterns.

-The revised Directive on the Security of Network and Information Systems (NIS2 Directive) was recently published with the goal of further strengthening cybersecurity regulations in Europe and helping to form a better coordinated basis for cybersecurity action.
+The revised Directive on the Security of Network and Information Systems (NIS2 Directive) was recently published with the goal of further strengthening cybersecurity regulations in Europe and helping to form a better coordinated basis for medical device cybersecurity action.

 What is the NIS2 Directive and why did it replace NIS?